SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

     <<< index is 1
     <<< index is 2
     --> println("The loop statements were executed \(index) times")
-    <<< The loop statements were executed 3 times
+    <// The loop statements were executed 3 times
-    /// prints "The loop statements were executed 3 times"

 ..
 TODO: We shouldn't need to initialize index to 0 on the first line of this example, but variables can't currently be used unitialized in the REPL.